airalab/robonomics-grant-results/diaries/LogisticsBDT-grant-diary.md

 TASK: Implementation tasks
 - LogisticsBDT python rest api setup completed and pushed to the repo
 - Successfully deployed Robonoics node and IPFS and logisticsBDT server

+## Grant Diary no. 6

+* **Date**: 31.05.2022

+TASK: Outlining the initial requirements of the LogisticsBDT app
+- Completed expert interviews and data preparation
+- Ongoing is the user survey data collection

+TASK: Implementation tasks
+- Ongoing design and implementation of a web app for sending luxury product NFT meta data to IPFS and robonomics test network